Niagara to Toronto: Vineyards vistas to downtown views

 Locations:

-This pedestrian-only entertainment neighborhood is home to a cluster of bars, cafés, restaurants, bakeries, brewpubs and a chocolate-maker.
-Naturally, there’s also a distillery in the district, enjoy a tour and tasting at Spirit of York Distillery.
+This pedestrian-only entertainment neighbourhood is home to a cluster of bars, cafés, restaurants, bakeries, brewpubs and a chocolate-maker.
+Naturally, there’s a distillery in the district, so enjoy a tour and tasting at Spirit of York Distillery.

 Location: The Distillery District, Toronto